laurenpenn/Website/plugins/twitter-widget-pro/readme.txt

 === Twitter Widget Pro ===
-Contributors: aaroncampbell
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9993090
+Contributors: aaroncampbell, PeteMall, range, saracannon Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9993090
 Tags: twitter, widget, feed
 Requires at least: 3.0
-Tested up to: 3.4.1
+Tested up to: 3.5
-Stable tag: 2.3.9
+Stable tag: 2.4.1

 A widget that properly handles twitter feeds, including parsing @username, #hashtags, and URLs into links.

 == Description ==

-A widget that properly handles twitter feeds, including @username, #hashtag, and link parsing.
-It supports displaying profiles images, and even lets you control whether to display the time and date of a tweet or how log ago it happened (about 5 hours ago, etc).
+A widget that properly handles twitter feeds, including parsing @username,
+#hashtag, and URLs into links.
+It supports displaying profiles images, and even
+lets you control whether to display the time and date of a tweet or how log ago it happened (about 5 hours ago, etc).

 <a href="http://bluedogwebservices.com/wordpress-plugin/twitter-widget-pro/">Twitter Widget Pro</a>
-Brought to you by <a href="http://bluedogwebservices.com/" title="WordPress Development">BlueDog Web Services</a>
+Brought to you by <a href="http://ran.ge/" title="WordPress Development">Ran.ge</a>

 == Installation ==